Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 3. Offer to buy Sugcha from Complexity, the ability to view the map and the Soul wheel.
 4. Start connecting initial Faith's End boxes, not very complex because Sugcha is basically a basement dwelling noble.

+* Toke incense in the World Seed to access skill trees of sorts?

 * Actually set up a complex of sorts.
 Some rooms include:
 - The room where you can accumulate Complexity (the rhythm of dance is what generates it)